Next Steps for Transfer Students

 Complete the Free Application for Federal Student Aid (FAFSA)

 This will enable you to be considered for need-based federal and state grants, scholarships, loans, and Work-Study.
-U-M’s federal school code is 002325.
+U-M’s school code is 002325.

 Complete the CSS Profile

-Timeline: Applications open Oct.
+• Timeline: Applications open Oct.
 1

 Receive Your Financial Aid Award Notice

 On a rolling basis, you will be notified by email when your financial aid award notice will be available to view/print on Wolverine Access (a password-protected university website).
 You will need a U-M uniqname and password or a “Friend Account” to access your financial aid notice online.
-Complete and return any forms or requested information as soon as possible.

-Timeline: Mid-March
+• Timeline: Mid-March

 Be Aware of the Final FAFSA and CSS Profile Deadline

-The University’s Office of Financial Aid must receive your FAFSA and CSS Profile records by the date below to consider you for all aid programs.
+The university’s Office of Financial Aid must receive your FAFSA and CSS Profile records by the date below to consider you for all aid programs.

-Timeline: March 31
+• Timeline: March 1

 Learn About University Scholarships for Transfer Students